API

 DifferentiationInterface.prepare_gradientFunction

-Create a prep object that can be given to gradient and its variants.
+Create a prep object that can be given to gradient and its variants to speed them up.

 Warning